pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 Output formats
 --------------

-Pywbemcli supports various output formats for the results.
+Pywbemcli supports various output formats for the command result.
 The output format can be selected with the ``--output-format/-o`` option.

-The output formats fall into three groups.
-However, not all formats are applicable to all subcommands:
+The output formats fall into three groups:

-* **Table formats** - The :ref:`Table formats` display the output as a table with rows and columns.
-For example output of CIM instances shows each property as a column with the data for each instance in a row.
+* **Table formats** - The :ref:`Table formats` format the result as a table with rows and columns.

-* **CIM object formats** - The :ref:`CIM object formats` display of returned CIM objects in formats specific to the CIM Model and also the pywbem implementation of the CIM model (ex.
-DMTF MOF and XML formats and pywbem repr and string formats).
+* **CIM object formats** - The :ref:`CIM object formats` format a result that consists of CIM objects in MOF, CIM-XML or pywbem repr format.

-* **ASCII tree format** - The :ref:`ASCII tree format` provides a tree display of results that is logical to display as a tree.
-Thus, the command ``pywbemcli class tree . . .`` which shows the hierarchy of the CIM classes defined by a WBEM server uses the tree output format.
+* **ASCII tree format** - The :ref:`ASCII tree format` formats the result as a tree, using ASCII characters to represent the tree.
+The only command supporting the ASCII tree format is ``class tree``, and it supports only that one output format.

-The goal of the ``--output-format`` general option is to define the prefered value for either the table output format or the CIM object format for the command or interactive session.

-Not all commands output in all possible formats.
-There are be cases where even if the format set to a table format ``--output simple`` the display will be in the CIM model format.
-Some specific cases include:

-1. The output of the class commands enumerate, get, references, associators with classes is always in one of the CIM model formats, not a table.

-2. Connection commands like ``list`` only output a table oriented set of values, not CIM objects.
-Therefore, they always output in table formats and if the output_format is set to, for example, ``mof`` they still output as a table using the default value of the table formats.
-If the the output format definition is ``mof``, they will output in the default table format.

-3. The server commands only outputs table oriented information. not CIM objects so the output is either the default or specified table format.

-3. The command ``class tree`` outputs a hiearchy of classes and therefore the only defined output for this command is the ascii tree format.
+However, not all commands support all output format groups.
+The following restrictions apply:

+1. The only command supporting the ASCII tree format is ``class tree``.

+2. The ``class`` commands returning classes only support CIM object formats.

+3. The commands of the ``connection`` and ``server`` command groups only support table formats.

+When an unsupported output format is specified on a command, it is ignored and a default output format is used instead.

 .. _`Table formats`: